-AMEC's Project Manager responsibilities included reviewing daily construction reports, liaising with the AMEC Principal Engineer, AMEC Support Engineer, AMEC Field Staff and MPMC Project Manager to address any problems that may arise.
+AMEC's Project Manager's responsibilities included reviewing daily construction reports, and liaising with the AMEC Principal Engineer, AMEC Support Engineer, AMEC Field Staff and MPMC Project Manager to address any problems as arising.

-AMEC's Project Manager performed a site visit on August 12 to 14.
-In general, the purpose of the site visit was to view the construction activities, liaise with MPMC project personnel and discuss any issues with the TSF.
+AMEC's Project Manager performed a site visit from August 12 to 14.
+In general, the purpose of the site visit was to view the construction activities, liaise with MPMC project personnel and discuss any issues as pertaining to the TSF.